francescmarti00/dmu-multimedia/md/P5JS-Audio.md

 }
 ````

-Let's add a slider to control the volume

-This should be the new Javascript file
+Let's add a slider to control the volume of the audio.
+This is the new Javascript file.

 ````JS
 let mySound;